Dissolved Company Assets

-It is only assets which pass to the Crown as bona vacantia.
-When a company is dissolved, any liabilities which the company had are extinguished.
-If therefore the company owed money to a creditor, that debt is extinguished by the dissolution of the company.
-The only remedy that the creditor has is to restore the company to the Register, and then bring legal proceedings against the restored company, to enforce the debt against the company.
+If a company has any liabilities when it is dissolved they are extinguished.
+So any money owed to a creditor is extinguished by the dissolution of the company.
+The only remedy for the creditor is to contact the registry to have the company restored.
+Once the company is restored they can bring legal proceedings against the restored company.

 If a Bank account is held in the name of a dissolved company, and the company is still trading, the members should restore the company to the Register if that is possible.
 If the company is not trading, it has been recognised that restoration is not always an economic proposition.
 The Treasury Solicitor has therefore been given a limited discretion to make payments to former members and liquidators of the dissolved company out of any money held in the company's Bank account.

 Flat Management Companies